Buyers Guides

 FX

-The Spark gets 40 pre loaded effects, which just like the amps, are inspired by some of the world’s best known and loved pedals, including compressors, overdrive pedals, modulation effects, and some reverb options.
+The Spark gets 40 preloaded effects, which just like the amps are inspired by some of the world’s best-known and most loved pedals, including compressors, overdrive pedals, modulation effects, and reverb options.
 Like the Katana, the Spark allows for the creation of signal chains, which can be saved to any of the four banks.

 In all, the FX on the Boss were in our opinion superior.
-The Spark’s effects were fine, but were vaguely reminiscent of a ’90s Zoom multi FX processor – not bad, just lacking any real character.
-Again, for both amps, there are thousands of other FX that can be downloaded, but our experience out of the box has the Katana as the clear winner.
+The Spark’s effects were fine, but were vaguely reminiscent of a ’90s Zoom multi FX processor.
+Not bad, just lacking any real character.
+Again, for both amps, there are thousands of other FX that can be downloaded, but our experience out of the box leaves the Katana as the clear winner.

 YAMAHA THR30II vs Positive Grid Spark! - Which one is the Best Practice Amp?